NZCT Chamber Music Contest: Competition

 The competition consists of 4 rounds.
 All entrants perform in one of 14 district rounds, held around New Zealand.
 At the completion of the District Rounds, a total of 12 District groups are selected to play at each of the three Regional Finals in Auckland, Wellington, and Christchurch (36 groups nationwide).
 The winning group from each district is automatically selected to perform in their Regional Final.
 12 groups are then selected from the Regional Round to perform at the National Semi-Final, held in Auckland, Wellington, or Christchurch.
 The top 6 groups are then selected for the National final, held the following day in the same venue.
 The contest is held over 2 months from June to August annually.

 Students are required to perform a work between 4 and 15 minutes of duration.
 To reach the National Semi-Final or National Final, multiple movements must be from the same work although this is not required for the District Rounds of the competition.
 Groups of 3–8 musicians can enter, with no more than one singer and no conductor.
 Each performer must have an individual part.
 Students cannot compete in more than 2 groups and groups must compete in the district in which they reside.

 Adjudicators

 There are up to 14 adjudicators involved in the instrumental section of the contest.
 They travel around the country individually to judge District and Regional rounds.
 There is a separate adjudicator for the composition section.
 The adjudicating panel generally consists of New Zealand residents, but it has been judged by an international panel before, such as the Doric Quartet in 2014.

 Original composition section

 An original Composition Section was added in 1972 to encourage young composers.
-Students are required to submit a score for a work with a duration up to 15 minutes, involving 3–8 musicians.
+Students are required to submit a score for a work with a duration of up to 15 minutes, involving 3–8 musicians.
 There is no limit to the number of entries one person can enter.
 The works are judged directly from the scores and the winning entry is performed at the National Final of the Chamber Music Contest.